ElmoDFGD/ElmoRim/README.md

 ### Setting up pagefile

 Due to the resources required to run modlists like these, the system pagefile needs to be configured in order to avoid crashes and bugs that may occur from running out of memory.
-This step is **NOT** optional, no matter how much RAM or VRAM is available.

   ***A 40GB fixed-size pagefile for ElmoRim is recommended.***

 To set up the pagefile, complete the following steps: